Skywatch: What’s happening in the heavens in January

 Well out of our own blue planet’s view, the ringed Saturn conjuncts with the sun Jan.
 23, and Jupiter conjuncts with the sun Jan.
 28, according to the observatory.
 Because of the sun’s glare, you can’t see either planet until February.

 Our next-door planetary neighbor Mars is high in the southern heavens as evening falls in the new year.
 It has a reddish tint, hanging out in the constellation Pisces.
 Enjoy observing it in prime-time hours now, as it will set around 1:30 a.m. in early January.
 The magnitude for the red planet is +0.2, which is bright enough to see through Washington’s light-polluted skies.
-Mars dims within days and it won’t be this bright for the remainder of the year.
+Mars dims within days and won’t be this bright for the remainder of the year.

 Venus is seen just before dawn, early in January.
 Look for it low in the eastern heavens before the rising sun washes it out.
 This planet is -3.9 magnitude (bright), according to the observatory.